IDLEpress/idlepressarcade/docs/kiosk-setup.md

 - Automatic return to kiosk mode after reboot

 ### Landscape
-[Landscape](https://ubuntu.com/landscape) is Canonical's systems management tool designed for Ubuntu, which allows remote monitoring and management of Ubuntu systems.
+A feature that might be useful for arcade opperators is [Landscape](https://ubuntu.com/landscape) - Canonical's systems management tool designed for Ubuntu, which allows remote monitoring and management of Ubuntu systems.
 The script installs the Landscape client via Snap.
 Landscape allows remote monitoring of kiosk health without physical access, centralized management of multiple kiosks, alerts for system issues, ability to push updates remotely.
 However you would need to setup a Landscape account and the feature requires an Ubuntu Pro subscription.
 Full Landscape setup is beyond the scope of this document.

 ## Usage